GeekTemo/bi-lstm-crf/README.md

-A Pytorch implementation of the BI-LSTM-CRF model.
+A PyTorch implementation of the BI-LSTM-CRF model.

 # Features:
 - General implementation of CRF module